-This section summarizes many of the new features added to MySQL Workbench 6.3.x, in relation to MySQL Workbench 6.2.x;.
+This section summarizes many of the new features added to MySQL Workbench 6.3, in relation to the MySQL Workbench 6.2 release.

 Full MySQL 5.7 language support was added, which affects grammar, syntax highlighting, preferences, behavior, and more.

 sakila_full.mwbmodel now uses a dedicated 5.7 version to allow for 5.7 specific features, regardless of the version setting in the preferences.